Properly insuring your condo: What you need to know

 Condo corporation’s insurance

-Table 1 – Which insurance policy covers damages to a condo?
+Comparison chart – Which insurance covers damage in a condo?

 |